Gene Tunney: Death and legacy

-Cultural references
+In popular culture

-Dean Martin and Jerry Lewis had a comedy routine in which Lewis (in boxing shorts and gear) states he's fight'n Gene Tierney (the actress).
-Martin corrects Lewis and suggests that he must mean "Gene Tunney."
+Dean Martin and Jerry Lewis had a comedy routine in which Lewis (in boxing shorts and gear) states he will be fighting Gene Tierney (the actress).
+Martin corrects Lewis and suggests that he must mean "Gene Tunney".
 Lewis then quips "You fight who you wanna fight, I'm fight'n who I wanna fight, I'm fight'n Gene Tierney."

-In the song She Twists the Knife Again from Richard Thompson's 1985 album Across a Crowded Room, describing the mismatched intensity in a strife-ladened relationship, Thompson writes: "I'm in a fist fight/She thinks she's Gene Tunney!"
+In the song "She Twists the Knife Again" from Richard Thompson's 1985 album Across a Crowded Room, describing the mismatched intensity in a strife-ladened relationship, Thompson writes: "I'm in a fist fight/She thinks she's Gene Tunney!"

-He's also mentioned in Act 1 of Arthur Miller's Death of a Salesman: Willy tells his sons he has a punching bag with Tunney's signature on it.
+He is also mentioned in Act 1 of Arthur Miller's Death of a Salesman: Willy tells his sons he has a punching bag with Tunney's signature on it.

-Mentioned in "A Whistle in the Dark" (Act 1, pg.
-31) by Tom Murphy : 'in the words of the great Gene Tunney, a man must fight back.
-His father was a Mayoman too'.
+Mentioned in A Whistle in the Dark (Act 1, p.
+31) by Tom Murphy: "in the words of the great Gene Tunney, a man must fight back.
+His father was a Mayoman too".